Finance and mortgage broking – a growing industry

 Nearly half of all Aussies with mortgages don’t understand basic terms and features to do with their loan.
 In the last period on record, around 20% made an investment loss they couldn’t afford.
 To put it simply, most Aussies don’t understand financial products.
 This means brokers have a huge role to play in making sure people get the right loans, investments and other products to meet their needs.
 To make the best possible recommendations for your clients, you need to be prepared.

-Being a great broker isn’t just about securing a deal for your client, or getting the paperwork right.
+Being a great broker isn’t just about securing a deal for your client or getting the paperwork right.
 Your success is measured by how your clients feel about their experience.
-In other words, how likely they are to recommend you to others.
 Your real-world education at Monarch Institute will incorporate communication and client service challenges, plus priceless personal insights from your trainers.

 Getting ready to raise the bar